 Buyer’s Guide: Microsoft Azure vs. Amazon Web Services

-The cloud is one of the biggest technological industries worldwide — public cloud adoption is at 91% and private cloud adoption is at 72% as of 2019.
+The cloud is one of the biggest technological industries worldwide — approximately 80% of businesses are using public or private clouds.

-Why are businesses choosing to work with companies like Microsoft or Amazon for their cloud?
-Because it’s easier and more cost-effective than the alternative (handling it on your own).
+Businesses are choosing to work with companies like Microsoft or Amazon for their cloud because it’s easy and cost-effective.

 Key benefits include:

-- Outsourced Infrastructure: You get Microsoft or Amazon to handle the hardware component of your cloud, and all of the expensive maintenance that comes with it.
+- Outsourced Infrastructure: You get Microsoft or Amazon to handle the hardware component of your cloud, and the expensive maintenance that comes with it.